Our West Virginia Truck Accident Lawyers Can Help

 4. Considering Your Pain and Suffering

 Unlike the value of your car or your medical bills, it can be difficult to assign a dollar amount to the pain and suffering you were forced to endure.
-However, injured victims deserve to be compensated if their injuries have negatively impacted their lives.
+However, injured claim holders deserve to be compensated if their injuries have negatively impacted their lives.

 Many things are considered when calculating damages for pain and suffering, such as psychological trauma, physical trauma, and the effect the accident had on your family, among others.
 These damages are also known as non-economic damages.